HL7/fhir-pacio-adi/input/pagecontent/use_cases.md

 In Use Case 5, a Content Verifier has advance directive information which it previously received or retrieved.

-* Step 1 is to retrieval of the known DocumentReference.
+* Step 1 is the retrieval of the known DocumentReference.
 The Content Verifier system already has a version of the document and therefore knows the setId identifier for the document.
 The Content Verifier seeks to confirm the information they have is the person’s current advance directive information.
 To verify that the document they have is the current version (and get the current version if it is not), the Content Verifier queries the Content Custodian system to retrieve the current version of the document already in their possession.
 If the DocumentReference has a status = current, the latest document has been verified as retrieved and no further action is needed.

 {% include examplebutton_default.html example="use_case_5_actor_transition_1.md" b_title = "Click Here To See Use Case 5 Actor Transaction Diagram Step 1" %}